Path of Exile 2: Gameplay

-The early access launch featured six of the planned twelve classes: Warrior, Monk, Mercenary, Sorceress, Witch, and Ranger.
-Early access launched with three of the six total acts planned available, as well as an evolved endgame system.
-The remaining classes, including the Druid and Huntress, were slated to be introduced in future updates.
-In the game's first expansion, Dawn of the Hunt (Version 0.2.0), the Huntress class was added to the game, along with five new Ascendancies for the Huntress and existing classes.

 Compared with the previous game, Path of Exile 2s gameplay has a greater focus on challenging boss fights in the campaign which require precise timing and positioning, as well as mechanics incentivizing players to use multiple skills.
-For example, gas grenade users can ignite the gas to explode, staff fighters can summon and hit a magic bell to damage enemies with the shockwaves, and lightning archers can use lightning rods for their arrows to chain off of.
+For example, gas grenade users can ignite the gas to explode, staff fighters can summon and hit a magic bell to damage enemies with the shockwaves, and lightning archers can chain their arrows with lightning rods.
 In the endgame, players explore an infinite atlas of monster infested maps with occasional bosses and merchants.

 Story

 The early access version of the game, released on December 6, 2024, takes place roughly 20 years after the events of the first game.
 The setting is Wraeclast, a continent in a high fantasy world with various factions inspired by mythology.
 Factions include the Celtic-inspired Ezomytes, the Roman Empire-inspired Eternal Empire, the Polynesian-inspired Karui, and the Aztec-inspired Vaal.

 In the introductory cutscene, a hooded man is hunted by a party of combatants, who fall victims one by one to his powers until the leader of the expedition intervenes, stabbing the hooded man through the chest with his magic sword.
 The leader steals a spherical container from the man and hands it over to the sole survivor of the hunting party, who opens it, revealing a writhing mass of tentacles.
-The leader then cuts the throat of the survivor, feeding him to the creature, which grows in size.
-After hanging the hooded man to a tree, he carries the creature away in a cage, from which tentacles detach and spread on the soil in root-like structures.
+One of the creature’s tentacles then lashes out and slits the survivor’s throat, after which the creature devours him and grows in size.
+After hanging the hooded man to a tree, the leader carries the creature away in a cage, from which tentacles detach and spread on the soil in root-like structures.